A focus on analytics

-After the discontinuation of support for the Google search appliance and the tool not providing the reporting capabilities and insights, the University of Edinburgh decided to look for another search tool.
+After the discontinuation of support for the Google search appliance and the tool not providing the reporting capabilities and insights desired, the University of Edinburgh decided to look for another search tool.